krosenfeld-IDM/dynamice/README.md

 ## Installation of DynaMICE library

 1. Compile the model Fortran 95 code located in `model\fortran` using `gfortran` so that the resulting .exe files are located in `model\compiled`.
+For Windows machines you should be able to use Cygwin, mingw, or mingw in WSL.
+See `model\fortran` folder for more details and a rudimentary Makefile.
 2. Install library (see below)

 ### From github: